-What's the ideal placement of POS terminals in commercial bar design: the back bar or front bar?
+What's the best POS terminal location for bars: the back bar or front bar?

 Nowadays it’s difficult to imagine operating a bar, restaurant or nightclub without POS terminals.
 After all, without POS terminals, how can owners understand their accounting and inventories?
 For bar owners who have POS terminals, what’s the best location?
 Don’t fall into the trap of believing that POS terminals belong on the back bar just because that’s the way everybody else is doing it, or because it’s the most convenient location for the hardware.
 That way of thinking can be counter-productive.
 Some bar owners have thought “outside the box” and have their POS terminals in logistically superior locations, as shown in this photo.